svenvg93/GitBook/docker/dashboards/grafana.md

 ## Create Directories

-Create a `grafana` folder, which will hold the needed files.
+Create a `grafana` folder to store the configuration files:

 ```shell
 mkdir grafana